Vermont-Slauson, Los Angeles: Demographics

-It is notable within the city for its high density of population, its relatively mid to low household income, its youthful population, its high average household size and the percentage of its families headed by single parents.
+2000

 A total of 26,797 residents lived in Vermont-Slauson's 1,44 square miles, according to the 2000 U.S. census — averaging 18,577 people per square mile, among the highest population densities in both the city and the county.

 The median age was 25, young for the city and the county, and the percentages of residents younger than age 18 were among the county's highest.
 There were 1,370 families headed by single parents; the rate of 24.8% was considered high for both the city and the county.

 Within the neighborhood, Latino made up 60.5% of the population, while African American were 36.8%.
 Other ethnicities are White 2.3%; Asian, 0.3%; and other, 1%.
 Mexico and El Salvador were the most common places of birth for the 39.2% of the residents who were born abroad, about an average percentage for the city as a whole.

+2008

 The median household income in 2008 dollars was $31,236, considered low for both the city and county.
 The percentage of households earning $20,000 or less was high, compared to the county at large.
 The average household size of 3.5 people was also considered high.
 Renters occupied 61.5% of the housing units, and homeowners occupied the rest.